The Bavarian American Academy

 Our program includes:

 - Annual conferences, international and interdisciplinary in scope.
-The topic in 2021 was "Re-Thinking Solidarity" (July 8-9, 2021).
-Previous topics were: Human Rights, Populism, Mobility, Inequality, Justice, Education, and many more.
-This format has been in place since 1999 and has brought many scholars from the United States and from other places (Latin America, Australia, Africa, Asia, and Europe) to Munich.
-Proceedings are published in the BAA book series with Winter UP in Heidelberg, Germany.
+The theme of the 2023 conference, held July 06-08, was "Environmental Citizenship: Politics, Practices, Representations."
+Selected topics of past conferences have included human rights, populism, mobility, inequality, and the future of transatlantic relations.
+This format has been in place since 1999 and has brought many scholars from the U.S. and elsewhere (Latin America, Australia, Africa, Asia, and Europe) to Munich.
+The proceedings of the conferences are published in the BAA book series by Universitätsverlag Winter in Heidelberg.

 - Fellowship programs in cooperation with the Harvard Club Munich, Duke University, Yale University, and the J.W.
 Kluge-Center of the Library of Congress.
 Each year we send five (Bavarian) fellows to our cooperating partners abroad to conduct research for their doctoral and postdoctoral projects.

-- Conferences, workshops, and lecttures.
+- Conferences, workshops, and lectures.
 The BAA sponsors academic events and enables colleagues at all Bavarian universities to invite guest speakers from the U.S. and to organize workshops and conferences.

 - Outreach activities such as film screenings, discussions, interviews, readings, exhibitions, and teacher trainings held by members of the Academy.
 The BAA engages in public humanities work in cooperation with its numerous local partners such as the Bavarian Center for Transatlantic Relations, the University of Television and Film Munich (HFF), the Munich Documentation Center for the History of National Socialism, the U.S. Consulate General Munich, the Rachel Carson Center, bookstores, schools, museums, and the German-American Institute in Nuremberg.